compas-teaching/ITA19/README.md

 |||| *Assignment:* Smart Brick
 10 | Dec 4 | All | Use COMPAS in research | Make your own package, Best practices, COMPAS projects, COMPAS PhD packages, ...

-## Install jupyter and extensions
+## Jupyter and extensions

-If you have installed Anaconda, then you already have jupyter installed.
-If not, then please install jupyter with pip
+If you have Anaconda installed, then jupyter is already installed.
+If not, then install jupyter with pip.

-	conda activate yourenv

-	pip3 install jupyter

-Congratulations, you have installed Jupyter Notebook.
-To run the notebook:
+To run the jupyter notebook, you simply have to type:

 	jupyter notebook

+in your command line.

 ### Configure workspace

+To configure the workspace, type

 	jupyter notebook --generate-config

 This writes a default configuration file into:

-	$HOMEPATH$\.jupyter\jupyter_notebook_config.py (on windows)
+`$HOMEPATH$\.jupyter\jupyter_notebook_config.py` (on windows)

 or

-	~\.jupyter\jupyter_notebook_config.py (on mac)
+`~\.jupyter\jupyter_notebook_config.py` (on mac)

 If you want jupyter to open in a different directory, then change the following line: